- My Quick Links

 - Paper towels for your bedroom, and a paper towel holder (free standing);

-- Surgical masks (if you are concerned if you or your staff are ill);
+- Surgical masks (protect you and/or staff when you/they are ill);

-- Toolbox (Allen wrench, Duct Tape, zip ties, tools to repair your wheelchair, spare parts, bolts, screws that fit your wheelchair);
+- Toolbox (Allen wrench, Duct Tape, zip ties, tools and spare parts, bolts, screws, nuts that fit your wheelchair, velcro);

 - Some type of pouch/bag where you plan to keep your wallet/I-Card attached to your wheelchair;

-- White garbage bag liners-to use for non-routine laundry, flushable wipes, or if you use an incontinence product;
+- White garbage bag liners-to use for non-routine laundry, flushable wipes, or if you use an incontinence/sanitary product;

 - Laundry soap, clothes softener for High Efficiency (HE) products; and